BLOG |

 Data silos cause employees to lose 30% of their weekly work hours chasing data.
 Without access to integrated data, they need to manually piece together information from different systems or departments to arrive at a decision or resolve a problem.

-For instance, production managers can end up spending hours manually collecting data from inventory, quality control, and production tracking systems just to prepare a weekly performance report.
+As a result, production managers can end up spending hours manually collecting data from inventory, quality control, and production tracking systems just to prepare a weekly performance report.
 This inefficiency is time-consuming and a error-prone.

 Security and Compliance Risks